Go to the profile of Commission Factory

 The colour red is a dynamic, bold colour associated with excitement, passion, danger, and action.
 It reflects the physical need to show love and affection and to portray fear.
 Depending on its use, red is also an energising colour that can represent either strength or aggression.

-Because of its powerful presence it’s great for call-to-action buttons, sale announcements and getting attention quickly.
-However, it’s best to use it sparingly due its negative association with fear and danger.
+Because of its powerful presence it's great for call-to-action buttons, sale announcements and getting attention quickly.
+However, it's best to use it sparingly due to its negative association with fear and danger.

-Examples of The Colour Red in Marketing
+Examples of the Colour Red in Marketing

 Red is the iconic colour used for global brands like Coca Cola, Target and YouTube, for example.